ember-learn/guides-source/guides/release/routing/asynchronous-routing.md

 flow of nested callback after nested callback and facilitate a saner approach to managing complex asynchronous logic in your applications.

-This guide doesn't intend to fully delve into all the different ways promises can be used, but if you'd like a more thorough introduction, take a look at the readme for [RSVP](https://github.com/tildeio/rsvp.js), the promise library that Ember uses.

 ### The Router Pauses for Promises

 When transitioning between routes, the Ember router collects all of the